nylki/lindenmayer/README.md

 lsys.setProduction('F', () => (Math.random() < 0.2) ?
 'F-F++F-F' : 'F+F')
 ```

-You could also start with an empty L-System, and set all necessary parameters later on.
+You could also start with an empty L-System object, and set all necessary parameters later on:

 ```.js
 let lsys = new LSystem()